mermaid-js/mermaid/docs/mermaidAPI.md

 ## mermaidAPI

-This is the api to be used when handling the integration with the web page instead of using the default integration (mermaid.js).
+This is the api to be used when optionally handling the integration with the web page, instead of using the default integration provided by mermaid.js.

 The core of this api is the [**render**](https://github.com/knsv/mermaid/blob/master/docs/mermaidAPI.md#render) function which, given a graph definition as text, renders the graph/diagram and returns an svg element for the graph.

 It is is then up to the user of the API to make use of the svg, either insert it somewhere in the page or do something completely different.

+In addition to the render function, a number of behavioral options are available.

 ## Configuration